Darthmoll12/Darthmoll12/README.md

 My career goals include obtaining advanced degrees in Bioastronautics/Biomedical Engineering.
 These will allow me to bridge the gap betweeen my two favorite subjects out there: Biological science and human space exploration.
 I aim to advance human spaceflight capabilities while simultaneously developing strategies to preseverve human health and performance in space.

-But in the meantime, the projects in this portfolio represent some of my current interests and provide me with additional learning opportunies.
+In the meantime, the projects in this portfolio represent some of my current interests and provide me with additional learning opportunies.
 I hope you enjoy looking through them.